Best Way to Become Android Developer – A Complete Roadmap

 Java or Kotlin?

-Java is the official language for Android App Development and consequently, it is the most used language as well.
-Many of the apps in the Play Store are built with Java and it is also the most supported language by Google.
+Kotlin is the official language for Android App Development Declared by Google and it is the most used language as well.
+Many of the apps in the Play Store are built with Kotlin and it is also the most supported language by Google.
 Kotlin is fast and easy then java.
 Kotlin also include Lot of new features and libraries that is not present in Java.

-Kotlin is a cross-platform programming language that may be used as an alternative to Java for Android App Development.
-It has also been introduced as a secondary “official” Java language in 2017.
-The only sizable difference is that Kotlin removes the superfluous features of Java such as null pointer exceptions.
-It also removes the necessity of ending every line with a semicolon.
-In short, Kotlin is much simpler for beginners to try as compared to Java and it can also be used as an “entry point” for Android App Development.
+Kotlin is a cross-platform programming language that can be used as an alternative to Java for Android App Development.
+It has also been declared “official” language by google .
+The only sizable difference is that Kotlin removes one of the features of Java such as null pointer exceptions.
+It also removes the use of semicolon at the end of every line .
+In short, Kotlin is much simpler for beginners as compared to Java and Now most of developer also shift from java to Kotlin for Android App Development.